- Transfers: all transfers included

 We include more, no hidden costs

-Please note that festivities of the Holy Christ of Miracles (Santo Cristo dos Milagres) are taking place from the 24th May until the 30th of May 2019, so some places will be a bit busier than normal.
+Please note that festivities of the Holy Christ of Miracles (Santo Cristo dos Milagres) are taking place from the 20th until the 26th May, so some places will be a bit busier than normal.

 |Departure dates between|